The information in this article was last updated on February 18, 2022

 Before we dive in: Are you looking for Cook County divorce forms?
 Two things:

 - We suggest that you consult with an attorney before trying to file for divorce on your own.
 We get it, it’s a pain and an expense.
 But, divorce is complicated and it’s almost certainly in your best interest to have an advocate on your side.

 - Ok, enough lecturing.
 You can find relevant Cook County divorce forms on the Cook County website.

-Divorces are unfortunate and raise lots of questions and concerns.
-If you are thinking of filing for divorce in Cook County, you are probably asking, What happens next?
+If you are considering filing for divorce in Cook County, you are probably wondering where to begin.

 Illinois law has very specific ways of determining where the assets go and who has what responsibilities for the children.

 These determinations take into account the many unique details of your life.

 An experienced Cook County divorce attorney can help you highlight the important details to achieve the best outcome for you and your family in a Cook County divorce.

 How to File for Divorce in Cook County